alecrj/fitness/PROJECT_STATUS.md

 6. Deployment

 ## Notes & Action Items
-- Consider implementing caching for frequently accessed data
+- Add tests for social module
-- Evaluate GraphQL as an alternative for some API endpoints
+- Set up GitHub Actions for CI/CD
-- Need to finalize data retention policy
+- Create deployment scripts for production
-- Review security for firebase rules
+- Finalize security configuration for Firebase rules

 ---
-*This document should be updated regularly to reflect the current state of the project.*
+*This document is updated regularly to reflect the current state of the project.*